Omarufigu/Betting-contract/README.md

 Andre: andre.olfindo80@myhunter.cuny.edu

 # Betting Contract
 A contract for a sports betting system, similar to Kalshi.
-This site will be designed to allow for sports betting using etheruem.
+This contract allows users to place bets on live sports events using Ethereum (ETH).

 # Functionality